Services & Fees

 -

-60-minute in-person or telehealth appointment where I gather more information about your presenting concerns and treatment goals, and determine the best treatment fit, whether with me or another provider in the community.
+60-minute in-person or telehealth appointment where I gather more information about your presenting concerns and goals for treatment or psychological testing.
+Information obtained during this evaluation will be used to determine the best treatment or testing fit, whether with me or another provider in the community.

 -